SAFCSP-Team/breadth-first-search-project/README.md

 Create `breadthFirstSearch` function to perform a breadth-first traversal of a binary tree.

 ## Implementation

-* The function begins with a null check for the `root` node.
-The method returns early if `root` is null, indicating an empty tree.
-* A LinkedList named queue is created to store the nodes that need to be processed during the traversal.
 * Create a LinkedLis named queue to store the nodes that must be processed during the traversal.
 * The `root` node is added to the queue using the `add` method.
 This marks the start of the traversal.
 * Create a loop that continues until the queue is empty, the condition `!queue.isEmpty()` is used to check if there are any remaining nodes to process.
 * Inside the loop, the first node in the queue is removed using the `poll` method, which returns and removes the head of the queue.
 The removed node is assigned to the current variable.
 * If the current node has a left child `current.left != null`, it is enqueued by adding it to the queue using the add method.
 This ensures that the left child will be processed in the subsequent iterations.
 * if the current node has a right child `current.right is not null`, it is enqueued by adding it to the queue.
-* The loop continues to the next iteration, where the next node in the queue becomes the current node.
-This process repeats until all nodes have been processed and the queue becomes empty.
+* The loop continues to the next iteration, where the next node in the queue becomes the current node, this process repeats until all nodes have been processed and the queue becomes empty.

 ```java
 public class Breadthfirstsearch {